behickok/api-duckdb/README.md

 The application uses an in-memory DuckDB instance.
 On startup a migration script located at `migrations/0-create-tables.sql` loads the CSV files from the `data/` directory and creates base tables like `sales`, `FRPAIR`, `FRPHOLD`, `FRPTRAN` and `FRPSEC`.
+Additional migrations can load other CSV files such as `kb_docs` for knowledge base content.
 No external setup scripts or API keys are required.

 Any SQL files placed in the `migrations/` directory are executed in order on startup.
 Prefix files with a number (e.g. `1 test.txt`) to control execution